 - When the FTSE 100 approaches the upper end of the range but then bounces back down – our short position will make money.

 - Similarly, when the FTSE 100 approaches the lower end of the range but bounces northwards – our long position will make money.

 With that said, we can go one step further with this spread betting strategy by deploying a couple of risk-management orders.
 After all, the identified consolidation period will not remain in place forever.
 On the contrary, at some point, the FTSE 100 will either break above the upper range of 6,900 or below the lower range of 6,800.

 When this does happen, the break out is likely to be quite parabolic.
 This means that the FTSE 100 will either drop below 6,800 or above 6,900 very quickly.
 If and when it does, your open spread betting positions are at high risk of financial loss.
-The good news is that you can set up a stop-loss order at both ends of the identified consolidation range.

 - To protect your short position – you should place a stop-loss order just above 6,900 points.
 This means that a bullish breakout is protected – as your chosen spread betting platform will close your short position when your stop-loss price is reached.